tluizleite/oplab-challenge/README.md

 - python -m pip install tweepy
 - python -m pip install python-dotenv

 The script expects an argument in command line, the keyword/phrase to search.
-The 10 tweets found are stored in a file.
+The 10 tweets found are stored in a file called result.

 ### Frontend